shreyas-kamat/formula-vision/README.md

 # FormulaVision
 An Unofficial, Free & Open-Source app for Realtime Stats, Schedules & Track Data in Formula One

+**NOTE: Currently, this project is Android-only, iOS Release will be out by July/Aug 2025**

 ## Features
 - Drivers Championship Standings
 - Constructors Championship Standings